ksafranski/tetra/README.md

 The system works off a version-schema system which allows easy development of versioned RESTful APIs.

-### Authentication

-The `users` system allows setting up of users which have the ability to access different methods based on their type.
-User authentication is done during the request by supplying the `username` and `password` via BasicAuthentication header.

----

 ### Service Configuration

 The service can be configured via `/conf/service.json` which should look similar